bormind/immutable-setter/README.md

     If key is specified and it is not a last element of the keyPath and corresponding subValue  doesn't exist then if next key is a String than new object will be created, if next key is Number or undefined then Array will be created
-    Example:
+* value - new value to be set

+* return - new object with new objects created along the keyPath

+### Examples:

     ```js
     //property 'b' not found in the source object
     setIn({a:'foo'}, ['a', 'b', 'c'], 'bar') => {a:'foo', b:{c:'bar'}}

     //property 'b' no found in the source object followed by integer key
     setIn({a:'foo'}, ['a', 'b', 1], 'bar') => {a:'foo', b:[,'bar']}

     //property 'b' no found in the source object followed by undefined key
     setIn({a:'foo'}, ['a', 'b', ,'c'], 'bar') => {a:'foo', b:[{c:'bar'}]}
     ```

-* value - new value to be set

-* return - new object with with al the
+    For more examples check the [test file](https://github.com/bormind/immutable-setter/blob/master/tests/index.test.js)

 ## Alternatives